-After the revelry of Carnival, comes the sober time of Lent.
+After the revelry of Carnival celebrations, comes the more somber and sober time of Lent.
 This is the time period in the Catholic church calendar that falls between Ash Wednesday and Easter.
 The word for Lent in Spanish is Cuaresma, which comes from the word cuarenta, meaning forty, because Lent lasts for forty days (plus six Sundays which are not counted).
 For Christians, this is traditionally a time of sobriety and abstinence meant to correspond to the time Jesus spent in the wilderness.
 Many people decide to give up something that they enjoy for Lent such as sweets or alcohol.
 In Mexico, it is customary to abstain from eating meat on Fridays during Lent.

-Mexican Food for Lent:
+Mexican Food for Lent

 Read more about Mexican Food for Lent from the blog Mexico Cooks!

-Dates of Lent:
+Dates of Lent

 The dates of Lent vary from year to year as do the dates of Carnival and Easter.
 In the Western church (as opposed to the Eastern Orthodox church which celebrates on a different date) Easter is celebrated on the first Sunday after the first full moon occurring on or after the vernal equinox.
 The dates of Lent for the coming years are:

 - 2021 - February 17 to April 2

-The Six Fridays of Lent:
+The Six Fridays of Lent

 The sixth and final Friday of Lent, the Friday before Palm Sunday, is known as Viernes de Dolores, "Friday of Sorrows."
 This is a day of devotion to the manifestation of the Virgin Mary at the foot of the cross, known as Our Lady of Sorrows.
 Altars are set up in churches, businesses and private homes in honor of the Virgin of Sorrows, with particular attention to her pain and suffering at the loss of her son.
 These altars will contain certain specific elements such as glasses of water that represent the tears of the Virgin, citrus fruit to represent the bitterness of her pain, and ceramic animals covered in chia sprouts ("chia pets") because the sprouts represent new life and resurrection.

 Read about the traditions surrounding Holy Week and Easter in Mexico.